 Spring 1L Attend the Journal information session.
 Summer 1L Submit application.
 Complete 1-2 associate Journal assignments.
-Fall 2L or Fall Part-time students Submit application if you have not already done so.
+Fall 2L or Fall Submit application if you have not already done so.
 Begin working on comment and complete remaining Journal assignments.
 Attend Fall Symposium and other networking events.
-2L Winter Break Spring 2L Finish Journal assignments and attend Spring symposium.
+2L Winter Break Prepare a comment of publishable quality.
+Deadline to be communicated by the board.
+Spring 2L Finish Journal assignments and attend Spring symposium.
 Interview for editor positions.
 Pending a GPA and requirements check, start as an Editor!